Who Funds Sponsors of the State Supreme Court Bill?

 Tiffany and other supporters of the proposed amendment say the high court should be able to elect its own leader.

-But the plan is seen by critics as a way for the high court’s 4-3 conservative majority to oust long-time Chief Justice Shirley Abrahamson, who is often labeled a liberal judge.
+But the plan is seen by critics - such as One Wisconsin Now - as a way for the high court’s 4-3 conservative majority to oust long-time Chief Justice Shirley Abrahamson, who is often labeled a liberal judge.
 Abrahamson would continue to serve the remaining five years of her 10-year term on the court.

 Majority GOP legislators are also expected to introduce another proposal that would set the mandatory retirement age at 75 for all state judges.
 Critics of the plan say it’s a way to force Abrahamson, who is 81, to retire, and that a judge’s age should continue to be left up to voters since judges are elected in Wisconsin.